djeada/Algorithms-And-Data-Structures/src/collections_and_containers/README.md

 <h2> Properties </h2>

-- Each node is either red or black
+- Each node is either red or black.
-- The root node is always black
+- The root node is always black.
-- All leaves (NIL)</code> are black
+- All leaves (NIL)</code> are black.
-- Every red node must have two black child nodes and no other children -> it must have a black parent
+- Every red node must have two black child nodes and no other children -> it must have a black parent.
-- Every path from a given node to any of its descendant NIL nodes contains the same number of black nodes
+- Every path from a given node to any of its descendant NIL nodes contains the same number of black nodes.
-- On every insertion -> we have to check whether we have violated the red-black properties or not
+- On every insertion -> we have to check whether we have violated the red-black properties or not.

 - If we have violated the RB properties: we have to re balance the tree:
-1. make rotations
+1. make rotations.
-1. OR just recolor the nodes
+1. OR just recolor the nodes.

 <h2> Applications:</h2>
 - Used internally by Operating Systems.